sagemathinc/cocalc/src/packages/database/postgres/schema/README.md

 This creates the initial schema, adds new columns, and in a **VERY LIMITED** range of cases, _might be_ be able to change the data type of a column.

-It also creates and updates the CRM versions of subsets of the tables.

 ## SCHEMA \- DB Schema must be passed in

 We do NOT use the global SCHEMA object from @cocalc/util/db\-schema, and instead require a schema object to be passed in.
 The motivation is a caller could \-\- in a single transaction \-\- set the role to another user: